alainglez/caldo-blog/content/post/fourth-post.md

 ##### Enterprise Digital Transformations are complex business.

-Today's Enterprise eCommerce Sites are complex mission-critical systems.
+Today's Enterprise eCommerce Sites are complex, mission-critical systems.
 To understand where complexity comes from, here are some of the questions that need to be answered continuously for the code written and shipped incrementally by a modern software development team.

 1. Does it work?
 2. Is it performant?